Pentagramma

-Pentagramma is a small genus of North American ferns.
+Pentagramma is a small genus of North American ferns in the family Pteridaceae.
 Until 1990 members of this genus were included in Pityrogramma, and there has been considerable disagreement regarding the species' taxonomy.
 In the most recent treatment, six diploid species are recognized.

 The distribution of P. triangularis (goldback fern) extends from British Columbia through the western United States into Baja California in northwestern Mexico.
 Pentagramma maxonii occurs in New Mexico, Arizona, Sonora, Baja California Sur, California, and Baja California.
-All other species are restricted to Californian and Baja California.
+All other species are restricted to California and Baja California.

-Members of the Pentagramma genus produce a powdery-waxy secretion on their lower leaf surfaces, called farina.
-This character is shared with the related Notholaena genus.
+Members of the genus Pentagramma produce a powdery-waxy secretion on their lower leaf surfaces, called farina.
+This character is shared with the related genus Notholaenaand other members of the Cheilanthoideae.

 Species

 As of December 2021, the Checklist of Ferns and Lycophytes of the World recognized the following species: